Automattic/jetpack/readme.txt

 * Connection flow: add plan billing period toggle.
 * Debug: provide additional information in Tools > Site Health when a site's connection to WordPress.com is broken.
 * Progressive Web Apps: sunset feature.
 If you wish to continue to use that feature on your site, we recommend installing another plugin that offers the functionality you need.
+* Search: add new filter allowing one to adjuct Jetpack Search's ES query languages.
 * Social Networks: update Facebook logo to match new color.

 **Improved compatibility**